-All students driving any type of motor vehicle on campus must secure and properly affix an official college parking decal to the vehicle regardless of the location of classes.
-Parking decals are available at the switchboard at the Decatur campus or the Security Office at the Huntsville campus.
-For students who have received disability access license plates or disability access placards for Disability Access Parking Privileges under Alabama law and who wish to use College disability access parking spaces, special disability access parking decals are available from the Disability Services Office located on the second floor of the Chasteen Student Center.
-Room 220G upon appropriate documentation by the respective student of having received Disability Access Parking Privileges.
+All students driving any type of motor vehicle on campus must secure and properly affix an official college parking decals to the vehicle regardless of the location of classes.
+Parking decals are available at the switchboard at the Decatur campus or the Security Office at the Huntsville/Research Park campus.
+For students who have received disability access license plates or disability access placards for Disability Access Parking Privileges under Alabama law and who wish to use College disability access parking spaces, special disability access parking on the second floor of the Chasteen Student Center, Room 220G upon appropriate documentation by the respective student of having received Disability Access Parking Privileges.
 Decals may also be obtained at the Huntsville Campus Security Desk.
-In the interest of safeguarding designated disability access parking spaces from misuse by persons who are not properly entitled to use those spaces, the use of disability access parking spaces will be only permitted for those cards that display both a College disability access decal and either a disability access license plate or a disability access placard.
+In the interest of safeguarding designated disability access parking spaces, the use of disability access parking spaces will be only permitted for those cards that display both a College disability access placard.